 Informational links to help keep your family and neighborhood safe!

-The Granite Falls community has a new electronic sign at the State Route 92 entrance into town.
+The Granite Falls community has an electronic sign at the State Route 92 entrance into town.
 The sign has been in the works for more than two years, and will serve as a communication tool for the City, Fire District, and School District.
 Examples of announcements include: burn bans, flooding, school closures, special school events, City and community events.
-We believe this sign will become an important and effective tool for communicating emergency messages.

-Granite Falls Police (operating through contract with the Snohomish County Sheriff’s Office) is located on S. Granite, across the street from City Hall.
+Granite Falls Police (operating through contract with the Snohomish County Sheriff’s Office) is located 205 S. Granite, across the street from City Hall.
 The phone number is 691-6611.

 Granite Falls Area Neighborhood Watch

 Started in May, 2014, monthly meetings and periodic community training for those interested in, or currently participating in Neighborhood Watch.
 The presentation and handouts from the May 19 meeting are posted below.

 - Snohomish County Dept. of Emergency Management – Get prepared!
 This site offers lists, tips, and information to help you, your family and business be ready for emergencies.